We're going to do a five-minute practice now.

 But for every sensation you notice.

-Taking that moment.
+Taking a moment.

 To offer a little gratitude.